With only a handful of ingredients, my mother-in-law’s traditional Spanish ham croquettes recipe is the best I’ve ever tried.

 - 2 beaten eggs

-Melt the butter and warm the oil in a medium size pan over a medium high heat.
+- Melt the butter and warm the oil in a medium size pan over medium-high heat.

-Fry the ham croquettes in the hot oil and let cool a few minutes before enjoying!
+- Fry the ham croquettes in the hot oil and let them cool a few minutes before enjoying!

-Easy, quick, cheap, and impressive… did you try them yet?
-What is your favorite croquette?
+Easy, quick, cheap, and impressive… did you try these delicious Spanish croquettes yet?
+What are you waiting for!?